 Chris has learnt from leading coaches, osteopaths and physiotherapists in order to create his own philosophy and is always looking to broaden his knowledge in order to offer his clients the very best service.
 Currently, Chris is continuing his education by studying a Masters in Osteopathy (M.Ost) degree at the University College of Osteopathy (formerly the British School of Osteopathy) in London.

+Chris is a committee member for the Friends of Haydons Road Recreation Ground, a local community group who work with the council and local residents to maintain and improve the park.
+Chris is also part of a volunteer group who clear rubbish from Beverley Brook on Wimbledon Common.
 During a rare period of down-time Chris can usually be found spending time with his twins or walking his black Labrador on Wimbledon Common.

 YMCA Level 3 Certificate - Personal Training